 We have sent you all an email for confirmation.
 We thank you for your understanding and cooperation.

-- Academic reasons: it provides a reliable evaluation of the language skills (according to international standards) taken into account for admission into a higher education institution (university, college, art school, architecture school, business school, etc.)
+- Universities: provides, in accordance with international standards, a reliable assessment of language skills to be taken into account for admission to a higher education institution (universities, large schools, art schools, architecture schools, trade schools, etc.)

 Three compulsory examinations:

 - Oral expression

 *The computerized version of the test includes 91 questions.
 The 15 additional questions of the computerized test will not be taken into account for the calculation of the final score.
 They enable France International Education to assess the validity of the questions.
 The duration of the computerized test is essentially the same as the one in paper (ten additional minutes).